NKkrisz/Steam-Deck-Hardware/Markdown/Tools.md

 ## Heatgun or hair dryer - get screen out by loosening adhesives

 ## Original charger - turn on Deck again after entering battery storage mode

+## CH341A (Or Other Alternative) Programmer - useful when messing with BIOS or with recovery